Salah-Zkara/Covid19-Ma/README.md

 # Covid19-Ma
-## A dynamic choropleth map that shows the spread of the COVID19 over the country
+## A dynamic choropleth map that shows the spread of the COVID19 over the country (Morocco)